wso2/docs-mi/en/docs/develop/creating-artifacts/creating-reusable-sequences.md

     1. Go to **MI Overview**.

-    2. Select the sequence you created.
-You will see the graphical view of the sequence.
+    2. From the **Referring Sequence** dropdown, select the sequence you created to open the graphical view of the sequence.

     3. Click on the **+** sign and add the required integration artifacts from the palette to the canvas and design the integration flow.